Quick & Easy Crochet Bucket Hat | Free Pattern & Tutorial

 • Working in the back loops only or front loops only helps to create the bend in the hat

-• For the “Middle” and “Brim” portions, the numbers in parenthesis() are the different stitch counts for small, medium, and large sizes
+• For the “Middle” and “Brim” portions, the numbers in parentheses() are the different stitch counts for small, medium, and large sizes

 Abbreviations